Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 Instructions

-Cookie Dough: Combine flour, baking soda and salt in small bowl, set aside.
-Beat butter, coconut sugar and pure cane sugar in large mixing bowl until creamy.
+Cookie Dough: Combine flour, baking soda, and salt in a small bowl, set aside.
+Beat butter, coconut sugar, and pure cane sugar in a large mixing bowl until creamy.
 Add almond milk and vanilla extract, and beat until fluffy and creamy, about 1 – 2 minutes.
-Add 1/2 of the flour and mix to combine, add remaining flour and mix again.
+Add 1/2 of the flour and mix to combine, add the remaining flour and mix again.
 Stir in chocolate chips.

 Makes 2 dozen cookies.